 What's your favorite fairy tale?
 Everyone has one.
-Most children will likely say Cinderella or some other "Disney" fairy tale, but you know there's much more to fairy tales than this timeless story.
+Most children will likely say Frozen, Lion King or some other "Disney" fairy tale, but you know there's much more to fairy tales than these timeless stories.
 Once you open the door to discussing fairy tales there are so many amazing directions you can take it.

 Where Do You Start When Teaching Fairy Tales?

 Because there are so many options when it comes to teaching fairy tales, a little direction might help.
 Take advantage of the numerous lesson plans devoted to fairy tales and available at Teacher Planet.
 You can also find worksheets, clip art and teaching resources.
 Help your students move beyond the fairy tales they see on television and in the movies to explore the amazing world of fairy tales.